 Instructions

-- Preheat oven to 425℉.
-In a bowl, combine the radishes, cooking fat (ghee, butter or oil), dried herbs, salt, and pepper; toss until the radishes are evenly coated.
-(Note: don’t add the minced garlic until step 3).
+- Combine the radishes, cooking fat (ghee, butter, or oil), dried herbs, salt, and pepper in a bowl.
+Toss until the radishes are evenly coated (Note: Don’t add the minced garlic until step 5).

-- Bake for 20-25 minutes, tossing every 10 minutes.
-After the first 10 minutes of baking add the minced garlic and toss.
-Return to oven to bake an additional 10-15 minutes or until radishes are golden brown and easily pierced with a fork.
+- Return the dish to the oven to bake for an additional 10-15 minutes or until the radishes are golden brown and easily pierced with a fork.

 Last Step!
 Please leave a review and rating letting us know how you liked this recipe!
 This helps our business thrive so we can continue providing free recipes and high-quality content for you.